AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/General purpose instance families.md

 -   Implements trusted boot based on the Trusted Platform Module \(TPM\) chip.
 During a trusted boot, each module in the boot chain from the underlying hardware to the guest OS is measured and verified.
 -   Supports comprehensive monitoring on the IaaS layer and provides trusted capabilities of the whole IaaS layer.
+-   Supports the Enclave feature and provides a trusted isolation space inside ECS instances to encapsulate security operations of legitimate software in an enclave.
+This ensures the confidentiality and integrity of your code and data against malware attacks.
--   Provides predictable and consistent ultra-high performance and reduces virtualization overheads based on the SHENLONG architecture. g6t improves storage performance, network performance, and computing stability by an order of magnitude through fast path acceleration of SHENLONG chips.
+-   Uses the third-generation SHENLONG architecture to provide predictable and consistent high performance and reduce virtualization overheads. g6t improves storage performance, network performance, and computing stability by an order of magnitude by using fast path acceleration of SHENLONG chips.
 -   Compute:
     -   Uses 2.5 GHz Intel® Xeon® Platinum 8269 \(Cascade Lake\) processors that deliver a maximum turbo frequency of 3.2 GHz for consistent computing performance.
     -   Offers a CPU-to-memory ratio of 1:4.